openaps/docs/docs/docs/walkthrough/phase-4/ifttt-integration.md

 3. Test your Maker request by going here:
   * [https://ifttt.com/maker](https://ifttt.com/maker)
-  * Click the "How to Trigger Events" link
-  * Copy the link under: "Make a POST or GET web request to:"
+  * Go to the settings and copy-paste the url into a new window
   * Replace the {event} with one of the event like: eating_soon
   * Should look like: https://maker.ifttt.com/trigger/eating_soon/with/key/{of_course_this_is_the_actual_maker_key_here_xalsdjflaksjdflakjsdf}
-  * Drop that link into a browser and check your NS website to see if it worked.
+  * Select "Test it"
     * Mine shows in about 5 seconds
     * Some folks have a bug where they need to refresh the browser.
 Wait at least 30 seconds before trying this, though.